-Under the new arrangements for clinical audit, participation in many dental research projects carried out by SDPBRN, universities and health boards will be eligible for up to five hours audit credit in each three-year clinical audit cycle.
-General Dental Practitioners will be able to claim Clinical Audit Allowance in respect of their Research Audit Hours.
+Under the new arrangements for Quality Improvement activity, participation in many dental practice-based research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to seven hours QI credit in each three-year QI cycle.

-Eligible projects will be practice based and will explore the quality of dental care: including projects that focus on the safety, effectiveness, person-centredness, timeliness, efficiency or equity of dental care.
-Dental research audit hours will be administered by SDPBRN via the NHS Education for Scotland (NES) Portal.
-More details about these new arrangements are available here.
+Eligible projects will be practice based and will explore the quality of dental care including projects that focus on the safety, effectiveness, person-centredness, timeliness, efficiency or equity of dental care.
+Dental research QI hours will be administered by SDPBRN via the NHS Education for Scotland (NES) Portal.
+More details about these new arrangements are available.

 Recognition of the impact of participating in research on the quality of dental care delivery is an exciting new development for dentistry in Scotland and SDPBRN is delighted to have been given the opportunity to help take this forward.
 Further information can be found by accessing the links below.

 QI (research) information

 Quality improvement (audit)

 NES was advised by the CDO in January 2021, that the NES Portal should be closed to all further QI project applications for the 2019/2022 QI cycle.
 The new QI cycle started on the 1st August 2022 but Scottish Government have not as yet advised on the arrangements and requirements for the 2022/2025 cycle.
 Accordingly, no applications are currently possible.